History Department Vilas Internship Fellowship

 - Funding priority will be given to first-time applicants and there is a two-time funding limit, so plan accordingly.

 - Priority will be given to the highest quality proposals with an emphasis on proposals that mesh with the applicant’s long-term career objectives.

 - If the committee discovers that any part of your proposal is fraudulent, it reserves the right to revoke some or all of your internship fellowship.

 - Students are not eligible to apply for internship fellowships at the same internship site more than once and they are not eligible if they have held the same internship position previously.

-- The selection committee will meet to consider proposals after the first application deadline of March 9, 2018.
-Students who submit applications after the first deadline but by the second deadline of April 6, 2018 will be eligible to compete for any funds not allocated in the first round.
+- The selection committee will meet to consider proposals after the first application deadline.
+Students who submit applications after the first deadline but by the second deadline will be eligible to compete for any funds not allocated in the first round.

 - Provide the following materials:

 - Application form (the History Department will inform majors and minors when this becomes available).

 - Resume.
 Please provide a current, Career Services approved resume.